Frequently Asked Questions

 - How many retrofit installations have you provided the product for?
 Can you tell me in what geographical areas and point me to any that would allow me to look at them?

 We focus primarily on new construction so we don't have many retrofit installations.
 We have a few costumers who have offered to open their home up to serious buyers but we try not to impose on their time needlessly.
 We usually only make that request when there are large homebuilders or interested policy makers in the immediate area.

 - What are the barriers, in your opinion, to getting more systems installed on a retrofit basis?

 The two key issues are financing and contractor knowledge.
-Over time, we hope that more and more contractors will become expert in fitting a system like ours into existing homes.
+Over time, we hope that more and more contractors will become experts in fitting a system like ours into existing homes.
 Financing is the other issue that will hopefully be addressed in future years.
-Rebates, tax credits and creative public financing are not yet available for whole-home solutions like ours.
+Rebates, tax credits, and creative public financing are not yet widely available for whole-home solutions like ours.

 - What are some of the common failures that I should watch out for?

 The biggest concern, especially with a retrofit, is contractor selection.
 This isn't rocket science, but if the plumbing isn't done correctly you can't honestly expect our system to work correctly, either.
 It is very important to select tradesmen that are diligent in their work and always looking to learn about new solutions.
 We have an installation checklist and guidebook for contractors to follow, so the resources for a successful installation are readily available.
 Make certain you select a contractor who is as interested in our solution as you are!